Are you questioning, “How do I index my site on Google?”

-By indexing your content, you allow search engines to crawl and index it.
+By indexing your content, search engines can crawl and index it.
 It can also help you monitor and optimize your search performance.

-In a minute, I’ll walk you step-by-step through how to index your content using Google Search Console.
+In a minute, I’ll walk you through how to index your content using Google Search Console.

-But before we get into it, let’s see if your blog post is already indexed by Google.
+But before we get into it, let’s see if Google indexed your blog post.

 How To Check If Your Content Is Indexed On Google